MUSON: A Reasoning-oriented Multimodal Dataset for Socially Compliant Navigation in Urban Environments: Evaluation and Metrics

 \subsection{Concept Understanding and Reasoning Logic}

-Based on the ``\textit{Navigation as Semantics}'' hypothesis, we posit that decisions stem from reasoning about environmental causality.
-Since n-gram–based metrics such as BLEU~\cite{papineni2002bleu} fail to capture logical and semantic consistency, we adopt the SBERTScore~\cite{reimers2019sentence} as a proxy metric for evaluating reasoning quality.
+Considering decisions stem from reasoning about environmental causality, we adopt SBERTScore~\cite{reimers2019sentence} as the proxy metric for evaluating reasoning quality rather than n-gram–based metrics such as BLEU~\cite{papineni2002bleu}, which fails to capture logical and semantic consistency.
 Specifically, we use a pre-trained SBERT encoder to embed both predicted and reference texts into a shared high-dimensional semantic space, and compute their similarity using cosine similarity:

-where $T_{pred}$ denotes the explanation text generated by the model, $T_{gt}$ denotes the ground truth annotation provided by human experts, and $E(\cdot)$ represents the semantic embedding vector output by the SBERT encoder.
+where $T_{pred}$ denotes the explanation text generated by VLMs, $T_{gt}$ denotes the ground truth annotation provided by human experts, and $f(\cdot)$ represents the semantic embedding vector output by the SBERT encoder.

-A high SBERTScore indicates that the model’s generated CoT is semantically aligned with expert-provided reasoning.
+A high $S_{bert}$ indicates that the VLM generated CoT is semantically aligned with expert-provided reasoning.
 This suggests that the model captures meaningful physical and social cues underlying navigation decisions, rather than relying solely on surface-level action patterns.